ChouYunShuo/CSES_Practices/README.md

 ### 29. Subarray Divisibility

 -Prefix sum. store all prefix sum that is i mod N, and (n chooses 2) for all pairs in i.
 If two prefix sum has the same mod, then that subarray is dividable by n.

+### 30. Array division

+- Binary search, with lo=0, hi=2e14. the mid value is current maximum value of the subarray, check if the array can be successfully divided using under this max value.
+Two conditions: 1. all array values smaller or equal to mid and 2. need grp less or equal to k to divide all numbers.